vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. When the **Welcome to Azure Cloud Shell** message is displayed, select **Bash**.

-1. Under **Subscription**, ensure the correct subscription is displayed.
+1. Under **Subscription**, ensure the "Microsoft Learn Hosting" subscription is displayed.

 1. To specify storage options, click **Show advanced settings**.